cilium/cilium.io/src/posts/2025-12-31-tetragon-2025-review/index.md

 ### Community Voices

-_One quote from a security engineer at a large social networking company captured this sentiment perfectly:
+One quote from a security engineer at a large social networking company captured this sentiment perfectly:

-“The best situation is when other services and teams don't even realize that a security tool is running.
-That’s when you know you’ve done your job well, and that’s what Tetragon gives us… Tetragon had the best performance among all the tools we tested.”_
+_“The best situation is when other services and teams don't even realize that a security tool is running.
+That’s when you know you’ve done your job well, and that’s what Tetragon gives us.
+Tetragon had the best performance among all the tools we tested.”_

 ### Community Talks & Learning